crazybie/linear_ac/README.md

 # Pros than v1.20 Arena
 1. much faster on allocating(see benchmark results below), gc marking and sweeping.
 2. support concurrency.
+3. slice append can utilize the linear allocator as well.
-3. support debugging mode.
+4. support debugging mode.

 ## Highlights
 Linear allocator:

+1. Mush fast on memory allocating.
+An allocation is just a pointer adjustment internally.
-1. Can greatly reduce the object scanning pressure of GC.
-Linear allocator is just a few byte arrays internally, but pool is normal container always need to be scanned fully.
+2. Can greatly reduce the object scanning pressure of GC.
+LAC is just a few byte arrays internally, but pool is normal container always need to be scanned fully.
-2. More general.
-Linear allocator can allocate various types of objects.
+3. More general.
+LAC can allocate various types of objects.
-3. Much simpler and faster on reclaiming memories.
+4. Much simpler and faster on reclaiming memories.
 No need to manually release every object back but just reset the allocation cursor.
-4. Much cheaper.
-Linear allocators reuse memory chunks among each other via chunk pool.
+5. Much cheaper.
+LACs reuse memory chunks among each other via chunk pool.
-5. Memory efficient.
+6. Memory efficient.
 Memories are more compact, CPU cache-friendly.
-6. Allows build-in allocated objects to be attached to the lac allocated objects.
+7. Allows build-in allocated objects to be attached to the LAC allocated objects.
-7. Support concurrency.
+8. Support concurrency.

 ## Limitations
-1. Don't store the pointers of build-in allocated objects into linear allocated objects directly.
+1. Don't store the pointers of build-in allocated objects into LAC allocated objects directly.
 (There's a debug mode for checking external pointers)
-2. Don't store and use the pointers of linear allocated objects after the allocator is reset or released.
+2. Don't store and use the pointers of LAC allocated objects after the allocator is reset or released.
 (In debug mode, the allocator traverses the objects and obfuscate the pointers to make any attempting usage panic)
+3. map memory can't use LAC and fallback to build-in one.

 ## Usage